OS-Sketch/www.os-sketch.com/docs/operating-systems/installation.md

 9. Navigate to the directory in your terminal, enter make and see the program run!

 ### Docker
+- Navigate to https://docs.docker.com/desktop/install/windows-install/, get the installer, and follow the instructions

 ### Python 3.10
 1. Go to the Microsoft Store app, search ```Python 3.10``` and install